+These 25 nurses’ best mental health apps help provide an easy and quick way for nurses to clear their mental headspace and prevent burnout.
 As a nurse or nursing student working during the pandemic, it can feel impossible to manage your own stress and take care of your patients at the same time.
 You aren’t alone.
 Many nurses push their own self-care to the side all too often, resulting in an even higher level of stress.
 It’s easy to take on unhealthy coping behaviors, like overeating, snapping at people you love, and indulging in one too many drinks at the end of your shift.

 Healthcare workers around the world are struggling to keep it together in the wake of COVID-19, and if you’re having a hard time, you’re not alone.
 Luckily, we’ve put together the following list of apps that can help you keep your cool, no matter what is happening in the intense world around you at work.
-While many nurses don’t have the time to take a yoga class right now or get away for a wellness retreat, taking just a few minutes out of the day to use these apps can provide the clear mental headspace that needed to be the best for your family, your patients, and most importantly, yourself.
+While many nurses don’t have the time to take a yoga class right now or a getaway for a wellness retreat, taking just a few minutes out of the day to use these apps can provide the clear mental headspace that is needed to be the best for your family, your patients, and most importantly, yourself.

 1. 7 Cups